Subscribe to Investigating Breast Cancer here:

 A BCRF investigator since 2001, Dr. Willett’s research has aimed to characterize the impact of diet and lifestyle on health outcomes, especially in relation to breast cancer risk.
 His current studies focus on the effects and protein sources on breast cancer risk and finessing the tools used to analyze dietary intake.

 Dr. Willett, Harvard Medical School, is a global leader who focuses on the intersection of diet, lifestyle and health.
+As the most cited nutritionist worldwide, his work has influenced numerous health recommendations and continues to inform preventive strategies for breast cancer.
+Dr. Willett is Chair of the Department of Nutrition at Harvard School of Public Health.

 Chris Riback: Dr. Willet, thanks for joining me.
 I appreciate your time.